UCI-EECS113-Spring17/Nin10do/docs/source/13a_interrupts.rst

 Interrupts in the Base Overlay
 ------------------------------

-The I/O peripherals in the base overlay are now interrupt enabled with interrupts fired when switches are toggled or buttons are pressed.
-Both the *Button* and *Switch* classes have a new function ``wait_for_level`` and a coroutine ``wait_for_level_async`` which block until the corresponding button or switch has the specified value.
-This follows a convention throughout the PYNQ python API that blocking functions that coroutines have an ``_async`` suffix allowing the implementation of existing functions to be changed without breaking backwards compatibility.
+The I/O peripherals in the base overlay will trigger interrupts when switches are toggled or buttons are pressed.
+Both the *Button* and *Switch* classes have a function ``wait_for_level`` and a coroutine ``wait_for_level_async`` which block until the corresponding button or switch has the specified value.
+This follows a convention throughout the PYNQ python API that that coroutines have an ``_async`` suffix.

-As an example, consider wanting each LED to light up when the corresponding button is pressed.
-First a coroutine specifing this functionality is defined
+As an example, consider an application where each LED will light up when the corresponding button is pressed.
+First a coroutine specifying this functionality is defined:

 .. code-block:: Python